jbroadway/docs/docs/1.0/creator-tools/fixing-forearm-twisting.md

 > To get more than one twist bone per wrist, or if Find Wrist Bones didn't find the right game objects, you can directly assign a gameobject by dragging and dropping from the hierarchy window onto the list.

+> Once there are bones you'll also see lists for **Cross Fades.** The cross fade values determine how they blend between the rotation of the lower arm or the hand.
+A value of 0 would match the rotation of the lower arm, a value of 1 would match the hand.
+But the point of having twist relaxers is they will be somewhere between.

+> The Creator Tools will calculate a crossfade value based on the position of the bone.
+This will probably be good, but if you need to change it to something else, you can open those array and assign your own values.
+At any time, if you want the Creator Tools to recalculate the values, you can press the **Calculate Cross Fades** button.

 ---